 LOS ANGELES--(BUSINESS WIRE)--

-Lundin Law PC, a shareholder rights firm, announces the filing of a class action lawsuit against Sunrun Inc. (“Sunrun” or the “Company”) (RUN) concerning possible violations of federal securities laws between September 16, 2015 through May 2, 2017 inclusive (the “Class Period”).
-Investors who purchased or otherwise acquired shares during the Class Period should contact the firm prior to the July 3, 2017 lead plaintiff motion deadline.
+Lundin Law PC, a shareholder rights firm, announces a class action lawsuit against Anadarko Petroleum Corporation (“Anadarko” or the “Company”) (APC) concerning possible violations of federal securities laws between February 17, 2016 through May 2, 2017 inclusive (the “Class Period”).
+Investors who purchased or otherwise acquired shares during the Class Period should contact the firm in advance of the July 3, 2017 lead plaintiff motion deadline.

 To participate in this class action lawsuit, click here.